 Engineers Declare can be used by everyone involved in the engineering profession to declare their commitment to create engineering outcomes that have more positive impact on the world around us.

-Engineers Declare is associated with Construction Declares where hundreds of firms, academic departments, and university students involved in the construction industry have made a declaration of climate and biodiversity emergency, acknowledging the extreme seriousness of our situation and making a public commitment to positive change.
+Engineers Declare is associated with Built Environment Declares where hundreds of firms, academic departments, and university students involved in the construction industry have made a declaration of climate and biodiversity emergency, acknowledging the extreme seriousness of our situation and making a public commitment to positive change.